bonanob/number_guessing_game/README.md

 # Project 1: The Number Guessing Game

 This is a console game where you guess a number between 1 and 10.
-The job is to make a guess, and a players will get a message whether the guess is too high or too low.
+The job is to make a guess, and players will get a message whether the guess is too high or too low.
 The next guess is based on the message.
-If the guess the right answer the game is done.
-Aim for the the lowest number of tries possible!
+If they guess the right answer the game is done.
+Aim for the lowest number of tries possible!

 **How to run the project locally:**